ShriramShanbhag/ShriramShanbhag/README.md

 Frontend engineer with a focus on building thoughtful user experiences.

 Professionally, I work primarily with JavaScript and TypeScript across Angular, React, Lit, and Next.js.
-Outside of work, I build browser extensions that make the web more usable, less distracting, and more respectful of users' attention.
+Outside of work, I build tools that make the web more usable, less distracting, and more respectful of users' attention.

 Most of my side projects fall into one of two categories: